List of Dire Straits band members: 1977–1988

 Dire Straits was formed in June 1977 by Mark and David Knopfler, John Illsley and Pick Withers.
 The band released their first two studio albums, Dire Straits and Communiqué, in 1978 and 1979, respectively.
+On the 1979 Communiqué Tour, Joop de Korte began working with the band as a roadie and off-stage percussionist.
 David Knopfler left the group during the recording of their third album Making Movies in July 1980, following an argument with Mark which prompted him to return to the UK and start a solo career.
 After the album, which featured Roy Bittan on keyboards, was released in October 1980, Hal Lindes was announced as Knopfler's replacement, while keyboardist Alan Clark was also added.
 Withers remained until shortly after the completion of the band's fourth album Love over Gold (released in September 1982) at which point he left and was replaced by former Rockpile drummer Terry Williams.

-During the Love over Gold Tour, Dire Straits added keyboardist Tommy Mandel, percussionist Joop de Korte and King Crimson saxophonist Mel Collins to their touring lineup, all of whom were featured on the live release Alchemy: Dire Straits Live.
+During the Love over Gold Tour, Dire Straits added keyboardist Tommy Mandel and King Crimson saxophonist Mel Collins to their touring lineup, both of whom were featured on the live release Alchemy: Dire Straits Live.
 In late 1984, Guy Fletcher was added to the band's lineup as a second keyboardist.
 Lindes left shortly afterwards, during the recording of Brothers in Arms and his place was taken by Jack Sonni.
 Also during the recording sessions, Williams was temporarily replaced by Omar Hakim, although both are credited with contributing to the album.
 Williams was back in the band for the album's promotional concert tour which lasted from April 1985 to April 1986, the lineup of which also featured saxophonist and flautist Chris White.

 After a break from touring, Dire Straits regrouped for the Nelson Mandela 70th Birthday Tribute concert staged on 11 June 1988 at Wembley Stadium, at which they were the headline act.
 As Sonni was unable to play the show, Eric Clapton took his place.
+This also concluded Jack Sonni’s and Terry Williams’ time as Dire Straits members, and was the last show with roadie/touring percussionist Joop de Korte.

 On 15 September 1988, Knopfler announced the disbanding of Dire Straits.
 Speaking in a Rolling Stone interview about the breakup, the band's frontman stated that "There's not an accent then on the music, there's an accent on popularity.
 I needed a rest."